Hit Let's Encrypt Rate Limit While Testing cert-manager

 Last week I broke TLS certificate issuance for our domain.
 While testing a new cert-manager configuration, I accidentally requested certificates from Let's Encrypt production instead of staging.
 Hit their rate limit and got blocked for a week.

 Nobody could issue new certificates for our domain until the rate limit reset.
-Thankfully existing certificates kept working, but we couldn't add new subdomains or renew test certificates.
+Existing certificates kept working, but we couldn't add new subdomains or renew test certificates.

 What happened